harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

 Harness uses its own ConfigMap for every deployment to store the release history in a Kubernetes cluster.
 This ConfigMap can be used for Rollback if deployment fails.
-Let’s say you are at your very first deployment(ConfigMap is yet to be created by Harness), now you want to make an API call to check if ConfigMap exists and say you get this error
+Let’s say you are at your very first deployment(ConfigMap is yet to be created by Harness), now you want to make an API call to check if ConfigMap exists and say you get this error.

 ```
 Invalid request: Failed to get ConfigMap.
 Code: 403, message:{"kind":"Status","apiVersion":"v1","metadata":{},"status":"Failure","message":"configmaps \"release-abcdef\" is forbidden: User \"system:serviceaccount:sa:harness\" cannot get resource \"configmaps\" in API group \"\" in the namespace \"ns\"","reason":"Forbidden","details":{"name":"release-abcdef","kind":"configmaps"},"code":403}
 ```

 It is clear from the above screenshot that API calls are failing due to permission.
 Check the permissions and try again and this [doc](https://docs.harness.io/article/ttn8acijrz-versioning-and-annotations#releases_and_versioning) should help.

 **Issue:**